 It’s still a good idea to discuss exercise with your doctor during prenatal appointments, in case there are any special concerns with your pregnancy.
 Obstetric complications cover many different conditions (see full list of complications here).
 For women experiencing these complications, it is important to work with a doctor to create a safe and well-monitored exercise regimen that reasonably increases blood circulation without causing strain or increasing risk for other complications.

-If your doctor clears you for exercise, there are still some things to be mindful of when exercising during pregnancy:
+If your doctor clears you for exercise, here are some things you can do to make sure you’re safely exercising while pregnant:

-- Bring water when you exercise and keep hydrated before, during, and after exercise.
+- Hydration: Bring water when you exercise and keep hydrated before, during, and after exercise.

-- Calorie intake.
-The goal of exercising while pregnant is to be healthy, not to lose weight.
-Pairing good exercise with good nutrition is important.
-Regardless of whether you exercise, your body simply need more calories to support a healthy pregnancy.
+- Calorie Intake: The goal of exercising while pregnant is to be healthy, not to lose weight, so it’s important to pair good exercise with good nutrition.
+Regardless of whether you exercise, your body simply needs more calories to support a healthy pregnancy.
 If adding exercise, be sure to replenish calories with healthy foods.

-- Low blood sugar.
-The body uses sugar (or glucose) from the blood as fuel when you exercise.
+- Low blood sugar: The body uses sugar (or glucose) from the blood as fuel when you exercise.
 Depending on how long and intensely you exercise, there is a risk of exercise depleting blood glucose, which can lead to dizziness, feeling faint, and cold sweats.
-Pregnancy hormones play a complex role in directing blood glucose to the uterus to support fetal growth and adding exercise may increase likelihood of low blood sugar.
+Pregnancy hormones play a complex role in directing blood glucose to the uterus to support fetal growth, so adding exercise could increase likelihood of low blood sugar.
 To prevent this, be sure to not skip any meals or snacks.
 Also, bring a snack when exercising in case you begin to feel light-headed.
 Good snacks to keep blood glucose levels in check have both carbohydrates and proteins, like apple slices with peanut butter or cheese and crackers.

 - Heart rate & exhaustion.
 Check out the next section on target heart rate zones, which vary according to fitness level and age.

-Women who are already highly active before pregnancy are encouraged to continue their active lifestyles and exercise during pregnancy.
-This brings us to another myth: “pregnant women should keep their heart rate below 140 bpm.”
-This myth is problematic because pregnancy increases resting heart rate but also reduces how much heart rate can increase in response to intense exercise2.
-(2).
+You may have head of this outdated myth: “pregnant women should keep their heart rate below 140 bpm.”
+This is problematic because pregnancy itself increases resting heart rate and it also reduces how much heart rate can increase in response to intense exercise1.